smf-steve/binaryValues/README.md

   // BC is defined to be: { sign: '', whole: "1", fractional: "011100", exponentSign: '', exponent: '10' }
 ```

-Now, we are in position to encode the decimal number, 5.75, into float32.
+Now, we are in position to encode the decimal number, 5.75, as binary32.
 Recall the encoding of binary32 is as follows:
-  * A 32 bit quanity that is made up of three components
+  * A 32 bit quanity that is made up of three components:
     1.  s: Sign bit:  1 bit
     2.  e: Exponent width: 8 bits, stored with a bias of 127
-    3.  f: Significand precision: 24 bits (23 explictly stored)
+    3.  f: Significand precision: 24 bits (with 23 bits explictly stored)

 Using the computed value of the normalized binary value, as defined by BC, we can determine the equivalent binary32 value via:
 ```